10 small business trends to watch out for in 2020

 A dystopian world where robots take away our jobs is still far away.
 AI would help customer support agents deliver amazing experiences to customers, AI should not be looked at as something that will replace the human worker, rather it must be seen as a co-worker that will make us more efficient in turn helping us serve customers better.

 One must also know where to apply AI.
 In urgent or high-stress situations, nothing beats a human touch.
-Many times I have called up the support of a company, pressed buttons and dodged automated responses to connect with a real human being.
+Many times I have called up the support of a company, pressed buttons, and dodged automated responses to connect with a real human being.
 Somehow hearing that my problem is solvable by a real human being brings relief in a way a hundred automated responses cannot.
-When my flight is canceled or my food is not delivered, I don’t want to talk to a chatbot, I want to talk to a real person, the matter at hand is urgent.
+When my flight is canceled, or my food is not delivered, I don’t want to talk to a chatbot, I want to talk to a real person, the matter at hand is urgent.

-These high-stress scenarios can only be handled by humans and trying to use AI here will only result in pissing off the customer.
-AI can be applied here in an intelligent way, if we know a certain flight is canceled, an automated message can be sent to all those customers suggesting the next flight timings or by automatically routing these customers to the rebooking department when they call.
+These high-stress scenarios can only be handled by humans, and trying to use AI here will only result in pissing off the customer.
+AI can be applied here in an intelligent way, if we know a specific flight is canceled, an automated message can be sent to all those customers suggesting the next flight timings or by automatically routing these customers to the rebooking department when they call.
 Similarly, an AI bot can be used to answer frequently asked questions which would help reduce the work of support agents.
-AI is often associated with enterprises but it is sure to be a small business trend in 2020 as it is essential for small businesses to be smart in the way they do business, this will help them win customers and grow big.
+AI is often associated with enterprises, but it is sure to be a small business trend in 2020 as it is essential for small businesses to be smart in the way they do business, this will help them win customers and grow big.

 3) User reviews will be king

 User reviews already play a significant part in influencing us to buy a product.
 It makes us feel more comfortable if people have already tried something and reviewed it.
-It has in a way become the number one thing we look for before buying something.
+It has, in a way, become the number one thing we look for before buying something.
 According to this report by Fan & Fuel, 92% of people hesitate to make a purchase when there are no reviews.
 Reviews have become absolutely essential to products online, the fact that your product has a 4-star rating by hundreds of customers makes it immediately more appealing to customers.

 Since small businesses have smaller marketing budgets that enterprise behemoths, it becomes all the more important for them to focus on user reviews.
 If your brand is being advocated by real people online, it makes it more trustworthy and results in increased sales.
-We will see more businesses in the future focusing on this very crucial aspect.
+We will see more businesses in the future, focusing on this very crucial aspect.